Slimaeus/HUTECHClassroom/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.html).
 See the LICENSE.md file for details.